ShwetaMishra0101/Gearbest-clone/gearbest/README.md

 # Gearbest-Clone
 <p>We had to clone the Dermstore website.
-Basically, it’s a E-commers site .
-We have tried to clone the pixel perfect website with the help of JavaScript, React and Redux .</p>
+Basically, it’s a E-commers site . i'll tried to clone the pixel perfect website with the help of JavaScript, React and Redux .</p>
 <h3>Click on the link to view the project:- https://gearbest-clone-1.netlify.app/ </a> </h3>

 ## HOME PAGE :-